IRA contribution limits

 If you're a single filer, you're eligible to contribute a portion of the full amount if your MAGI is $150,000 or more, but less than $165,000.
 For those married filing jointly, the income range to contribute a portion of the full amount is $236,000 or more, but less than $246,000.

-If you’re a single filer and your MAGI is $165,000 or more, or if you’re a joint filer and your MAGI is $246,000 or more, you’re ineligible to contribute to a Roth IRA.
-Still, you can make contributions to a traditional IRA.
+If you're a single filer and your MAGI is $165,000 or more, or if you're a joint filer and your MAGI is $246,000 or more, you're ineligible to contribute directly to a Roth IRA.

 If your income exceeds the income limits, you can still get money into your Roth IRA by doing a backdoor Roth IRA.
 For more information on a backdoor Roth IRAs check out this article.